The Optimal DX Research Blog

 CoQ10 exists in three forms: ubiquinone (fully oxidized), ubisemiquinone (partially reduced free radical form), and ubiquinol (fully reduced).
 The ubiquinol form participates in energy generation via the mitochondrial electron transfer chain as well as a potent antioxidant, scavenging free radicals in cell membranes.
 It is more effective in inhibiting LDL oxidation than other antioxidants like beta-carotene or vitamin E. Ubiquinol can also regenerate other antioxidants such as vitamin C and E. [95% of circulating CoQ10 is in the ubiquinol form].

-Prolonged CoQ10 supplementation is considered safe, well-tolerated, and can effectively increase plasma levels up to 3-5 ug/mL.
-Supplementation can:
+Prolonged CoQ10 supplementation is considered safe, well-tolerated, and can effectively increase plasma levels to 3-5 ug/mL.

 • Reduce reactive oxygen species, oxidative stress, and endothelial dysfunction